threefoldtech/tf_gateway/README.md

 The TFGateway works be reading the reservation detail from the TFExplorer.
 It then convert these reservation into configuration readable by the TCP Router server or CoreDNS and write them into a redis server.

 Both CoreDNS and the TCP router are watching redis and reloads there internal configuration evrytime there is a change in redis.

+### Delegation of domain

+If you want people to be able to delegate domain to the TFGateway.
+User needs to create a `NS record` pointing to the a domain of the TFGateway.
+Which means you need to have an `A record` pointing to the IP of the TFGateway and use the `--nameservers` flag when starting the TFGateway.

 ### TCP Router server example configuration